 Success Story: A client’s recipe blog saw a 127% increase in organic traffic after implementing microdata for their FAQ sections.
 The key?
 They matched their most-searched questions from Google Search Console with their FAQ content.

-Here’s a structure that works beautifully:
+Here’s a structure that works well:

 <section class="faq-section">